 Flipkart, a company that failed to show any profit in last 10 years (in fact, showing huge losses year after year) is valued at $20.7 billion.
 Investors made huge profits from Flipkart (Softbank multiplied its investment by one-and-a-half in just 10 months), and Mr. Sachin Bansal took home a whopping amount of $1 billion.

-There is a company which is in consistent loss, still making profits for everyone.
+There is a company that is an inconsistent loss, still making profits for everyone.

 But for whom?